 Vietnamese Tea

-The tea tradition is as rooted in Vietnam as in other Asian countries.
-More than 3000 years old, it embodies the Vietnamese art of living.
+The tea tradition is as deeply rooted in Vietnam as in other Asian countries.
+Dating back over 3000 years, it embodies the Vietnamese art of living.
 Known as Che or Tra, Vietnamese tea is an unfermented tea.
-The most consumed locally is green tea even if Vietnam also produces white tea.
-Prepared only with the youngest shoots of the tea plant, it is a sweet tea with vegetal notes that is mainly mixed with flowers: jasmine, lotus or chrysanthemum.
+Green tea is the most consumed locally, although Vietnam also produces white tea.
+Prepared only with the youngest shoots of the tea plant, it is a mild tea with vegetal notes that is mainly blended with flowers: jasmine, lotus, or chrysanthemum.

 Country of origin